 If the Justice Center proves the alleged abuse, the report will not be amended and sealed.
-Pursuant to SSL § 493(4) and Title 14 NYCRR 700.10(d), it must then be determined whether the act of abuse cited in the substantiated report constitutes the category level of abuse set forth in the substantiated report.
+Pursuant to SSL § 493(4) and Title 14 NYCRR 700.10(d), it must then be determined whether the act of abuse and/or neglect cited in the substantiated report constitutes the Category of abuse and/or neglect set forth in the substantiated report.

-If the Justice Center did not prove the abuse by a preponderance of evidence, the substantiated report must be amended and sealed.
+If the Justice Center did not prove the abuse and/or neglect by a preponderance of evidence, the substantiated report must be amended and sealed.